d-uzlov/k8s-homelab/ingress/cert-manager/letsencrypt/readme.md

 - Certificates per Registered Domain: 50 per week
   - Registered Domain is a `<subdomains>.<registered-name>.<register-domain>`.
   - `<register-domain>` is a parent domain, like `com`, `net`, `co.uk`, etc.
-  - Fourtunately, `duckdns.org` is in the list of register domains, so things like `my-domain.duckdns.org` and `another-domain.duckdns.org` are considered separate domains and don't share a rate limit.
+  - Fortunately, `duckdns.org` is in the list of register domains, so things like `my-domain.duckdns.org` and `another-domain.duckdns.org` are considered separate domains and don't share a rate limit.
   - However, `app.my-domain.duckdns.org` and `cloud.my-domain.duckdns.org` share the limit.
   - This is better explained here: https://publicsuffix.org.
-  Also that website has a list of all `<register-domain>` possible values.
+  Also, that website has a list of all `<register-domain>` possible values.
 - New Orders per account: 300 per 3 hours
 - Duplicate Certificate: 5 per week
 - Failed Validation limit: 5 failures per account, per hostname, per hour.